lisegmbh/fluxflow/docs/spring/settings.md

     # boolean: if set to true,
     # step persist operations are skipped if no changes could be detected.
     step: true

+  data:
+    # boolean: If set to true,
+    # step data can be modified even if the step
+    # itself isn't active anymore.
+    allow-inactive-modification: true

   migration:
     # boolean: If set to true,